-Over the years of doing both, however, a way to do so safely, conveniently and affordably (in relative terms) was elusive.
-We tried the roof rack, but you're talking about a 70-lb. tire and wheel.
-We put it in the cargo area, which devoured space where we needed it most.
-But we did not want to spend thousands of dollars on a permanently mounted, heavy-duty aftermarket rear bumper/wheel carrier suited to the purpose.
+For years, a means to carry a second spare tire and wheel safely, conveniently and affordably was elusive.
+We tried the roof rack, but you're talking about a 70-lb. or heavier tire and wheel.
+That eliminated rooftop cargo space.
+We put the spare in the rear cargo area, but that devoured space where we needed it most.

-Then, as the 2017 backcountry-travel season got under way, we learned of the high-clearance version of Wilco Off-Road's Hitchgate Solo.
-The heavy-duty swing-out spare-tire carrier mounts conveniently into a rear trailer-hitch receiver.
+As the 2017 backcountry-travel season got under way, we learned of the high-clearance version of Wilco Offroad's Hitchgate Solo.
+The heavy-duty swing-out spare-tire carrier mounts into a rear two-inch trailer-hitch receiver.
 An internal wedge tightened inside the receiver keeps the carrier secure and wobble-free.

-As the season progressed, we tested it over hundreds of miles of often-rough backcountry use in the mountains of Idaho and Wyoming, and the canyons of southern Utah.
-We camped with it, accessed the cargo area repeatedly each day, and never found it awkward or cumbersome.
+We've since tested it over hundreds of miles of often-rough backcountry use in California, Idaho, Wyoming, Montana, and Utah.
+We've camped with it, accessed the cargo area repeatedly each day, and never found it awkward or cumbersome.
 It has not loosened, and it remains wobble-free.